 Coldbrook Campground is a small 20-site campground on Coldbrook Creek, which feeds into the North Fork of San Gabriel River.
-From Azusa, it is an 18-mile, roughly half hour drive up Route 39 to the campground in the Angeles National Forest in San Gabriel Mountains National Monument.
+From Azusa, it is an 18-mile, roughly half hour drive up Route 39 to the campground in Angeles National Forest in San Gabriel Mountains National Monument.
 All sites are first-come first-serve year-round for $12 per night and can accommodate up to eight people and two vehicles.
 Fire rings, charcoal grills, picnic tables, vault toilets, and drinking water are provided.
 Dogs are allowed on leashes in the campground (and off leash inside tents).

 Coldbrook Campground (November 2011)